leolca/lectures/nlp/spellcheck.md

 ## References

+\footnotesize
 - Shannon, C. E. (1950). *Prediction and Entropy of Printed English*.
 - Blair, C. R. (1960). *A program for correcting spelling errors*.
 - Damerau, F. J. (1964). *A technique for computer detection and correction of spelling errors*.
 - Levenshtein, V. I. (1966). *Binary codes capable of correcting deletions, insertions, and reversals*.
+- Burkhard W. and Keller R. (1973). *Some approaches to best-match file searching*.
+- Jaro, M. A. (1989). *Advances in Record-Linkage Methodology as Applied to Matching the 1985 Census of Tampa, Florida*.
+- Winkler, W. E. (1990). *String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage*.
 - Kernighan, M. D. et al. (1990). *A spelling correction program based on a noisy channel model*.
 - Mays, E. et al. (1991). *Context based spelling correction*.
+- Atkinson, K. (2000). *GNU Aspell*.
+- Németh, L. (2002). *Hunspell*.
+- Samuelsson, A. (2017). *Weighting Edit Distance to Improve Spelling Correction in Music Entity Search*.
+- Brill, E. and Moore, R. C. (2000). *An Improved Error Model for Noisy Channel Spelling Correction*.
 - Jurafsky, D., & Martin, J. H. (2024). *Speech and Language Processing*.
-- Jaro, M. A. (1989). *Advances in Record-Linkage Methodology as Applied to Matching the 1985 Census of Tampa, Florida*.
-- Winkler, W. E. (1990). *String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage*.
-- Samuelsson, A. (2017). *Weighting Edit Distance to Improve Spelling Correction in Music Entity Search*.